Iterative Graph Self-Distillation

 \subsection{Semi-supervised Learning with IGSD}

-To bridge the gap between unsupervised pretraining and downstream tasks, we extend our model to the semi-supervised setting.
-In this scenario, it is straightforward to plug in the unsupervised loss as a regularizer for representation learning.
+To bridge the gap between self-supervised pretraining and downstream tasks, we extend our model to the semi-supervised setting.
+In this scenario, it is straightforward to plug in the self-supervised loss as a regularizer for representation learning.
 However, the instance-wise supervision limited to standard supervised learning may lead to biased negative sampling problems \citep{chuang2020debiased}.
-To tackle this challenge, we can use a small amount of labeled data further to generalize the similarity loss to handle arbitrary numbers of positive samples belonging to the same class:
+To tackle this challenge, we can use a small amount of labeled data further to generalize the similarity loss to handle arbitrary number of positive samples belonging to the same class:

-where $N_{\boldsymbol{\tilde{y}}_i}$ denotes the total number of samples in the training set that have the same label $\boldsymbol{\tilde{y}}_i$ as anchor $i$.
-Thanks to the graph-level contrastive nature of IGSD, we are able to alleviate the biased negative sampling problems \citep{khosla2020supervised} with supervised contrastive loss, which is crucial \citep{chuang2020debiased} but unachievable in most MI-based contrastive learning models since subgraphs are generally hard to assign labels to.
+where $N_{y^\prime_i}$ denotes the total number of samples in the training set that have the same label $y^\prime_i$ as anchor $i$.
+Thanks to the graph-level contrastive nature of IGSD, we are able to alleviate the biased negative sampling problems \citep{khosla2020supervised} with supervised contrastive loss, which is crucial \citep{chuang2020debiased} but unachievable in most context-instance contrastive learning models since subgraphs are generally hard to assign labels to.
 Besides, with this loss we are able to fine-tune our model effectively using self-training where pseudo-labels are assigned iteratively to unlabeled data.

 With the standard supervised loss like cross entropy or mean square error $\mathcal{L} (\mathcal{G}_L, \theta)$, the overall objective can be summarized as: